TykTechnologies/tyk-k8s-demo/src/deployments/newrelic/README.md

 ## New Relic
-Deploys Datadog agent using the `datadog/datadog` chart version `3.25.1`.
+Deploys New Relic using the `newrelic/nri-bundle` chart version `5.0.75`.
-Stands up a Tyk pump to push analytics data from the Tyk platform to Datadog.
+Stands up a Tyk pump to print analytics data to the Tyk pump STDOUT to allow New Relic to scrape it.
-It will also create a Datadog dashboard for you to view the analytics.

 ### Requirements
 The following options must be set in your `.env` file.
 ```
-DATADOG_APIKEY=59937fe2b222e4fbbd56106e4f9da331
-DATADOG_APPKEY=85e5ffd803b0b11acb1ddc420431c5aeac815734
-DATADOG_SITE=datadoghq.com
+NEWRELIC_LICENSEKEY=7aaf3ae6bde1430ca8d83bebf5a1780fFFFFNRAL
+NEWRELIC_CLUSTER=minikube
 ```

 ### Example
 ```
-./up.sh --deployments datadog,k6-slo-traffic tyk-stack
+./up.sh --deployments newrelic,k6-slo-traffic tyk-stack
 ```

 ### Support